 During Music class in December

 Winter Spiral is a beautiful solstice tradition that celebrates our knowledge of light’s return once again.
 With reverence, darkness, and song, the students each walk a spiral path lined with pine boughs holding an apple that they will place to fill the path with light.
 The students participate in our Winter Spiral as part of the school day.
 This festival gives the students an opportunity for quiet reflection and hope as nature begins its winter sleep and we reach out into the community with warmth and love for all on earth.
-Click here to learn more about this tradition and create your own spiral at home.
-Click here to learn about the Season of Light at Mountain Sage.
+Click here to learn more about this tradition and to learn the songs your children are singing at school.

 May Faire